darrinm/PicEditor/README.md

 PicEditor
 =========

-The revolutionary Picnik photo editor with all branding removed, open sourced with the Apache 2.0 license.
+This is the revolutionary Picnik photo editor with all branding removed, open sourced with the Apache 2.0 license.

 Google released the source to Picnik earlier this year (http://code.google.com/p/piceditor/) but people have had trouble finding it.
 My Picnik co-founder [Mike Harrington](https://github.com/mikehar) and I would love to see more people benefit from the tremendous effort and care the Picnik Team poured into it so here's a clone for you to work from.
 There's a lot of cool stuff in there.